 If macular degeneration affects both eyes

 You must tell DVLA if macular degeneration affects both your eyes.
-Fill in form V1 and send it to DVLA.
-The address is on the form.

 Bus, coach or lorry licence